Spider-Man (Japanese TV series): In other media

 Apart from the costume and powers of the main character, this TV series is unrelated to Ryoichi Ikegami's earlier manga adaptation of Spider-Man or the original Spider-Man comics.
 However, several manga adaptations of the Toei version were published by different magazines, such as TV Land, Tanoshī Yōchien, TV Magazine, and Bōken'ō.

 Takuya Yamashiro and Leopardon appeared in several issues of the 2014 and 2018 comic book events Spider-Verse and Spider-Geddon, alongside other alternate universe versions of Spider-Man such as Miles Morales and Miguel O'Hara (Spider-Man 2099), thereby allowing Yamashiro to interact with his fellow Spider-Men for the first time in Marvel canon.

+In a 2025 crossover comic event Spider-Verse vs. Venomverse, Yamashiro receives an upgraded suit created by Web-Weaver (Cooper Coen), in order to completely differentiate himself from the one worn by Peter Parker.
+Additionally, the said crossover event also introduces a Venom from the same universe as Yamashiro's, whose identity is Yaleo, with his robot companion Centurion.

 A version of Spider-Man's giant robot, Leopardon, appears in Ernest Cline's novel Ready Player One.

-Takuya Yamashiro and Leopardon will appear in Spider-Man: Across the Spider-Verse, with producer Phil Lord confirming on social media that their respective designs for the film had been finalized.